 We will launch our most recent guest blogging outreach test on Monday, June 26, 2017.
 We prioritize weekly sprints here at Directive to push the needle of our results.
 But for large campaigns like this one – we like to give ourselves two weeks to collect the necessary data.

 Enter your email in the form below and we will update you in two weeks when we get the results of our new test.
 We’ll also email you with an update on the next test we’ll be running!

 Don’t worry – we are running our tests right now – we should have the data in two weeks and we’ll update you with an email when we get the results so you can check them out right away! 🙂

-We’ve gone through quite a few of the ins-and-outs of guest blogging.
-From getting your first win, to optimizing your scalable outreach cadence for guest blogging opportunities en masse, the same best practices are going to apply.
+From getting your first outreach win to optimizing your scalable outreach cadence for guest blogging opportunities en masse, the same best practices are going to apply.

 If your team has a media kit built, don’t be afraid to share it with prospects to prove why you’re credible for their audience as well.